nextflow-io/nextflow/docs/reference/process.md

 A label must consist of alphanumeric characters or `_`, must start with an alphabetic character and must end with an alphanumeric character.
 :::

-Labels are useful to organise workflow processes in separate groups which can be referenced in the configuration file to select and configure subset of processes having similar computing requirements.
-See the {ref}`config-process-selectors` documentation for details.
+Labels are useful to organize workflow processes in separate groups which can be referenced in the configuration file to select and configure a subset of processes having similar computing requirements.
+See {ref}`config-process-selectors` for more information.

 See also: [resourceLabels](#resourcelabels)